Kannur district: Colonial era

-During the British Raj, Kannur was part of the Madras province in the Malabar District.
+During the British Raj, Kannur was part of the Madras Presidency in the Malabar District.
 Initially the British had to suffer local resistance against their rule under the leadership of Kerala Varma Pazhassi Raja, who had popular support in Thalassery-Wayanad region.
 The municipalities of Kannur and Thalassery were formed on 1 November 1866 according to the Madras Act 10 of 1865 (Amendment of the Improvements in Towns act 1850) of the British Indian Empire, along with the municipalities of Kozhikode, Palakkad, and Fort Kochi, making them the first modern municipalities in the modern state of Kerala.

 Government and politics

 Kannur district consists of two revenue subdivisions - Taliparamba and Thalassery.
 For sake of rural administration, 71 Gram Panchayats are combined in 11 Blocks, which together form the Kannur District Panchayat.
 For the sake of urban administration, Kannur Municipal Corporation and 9 municipal towns are there.

 For the representation of Kannur in Kerala Legislative Assembly, there are 11 assembly constituencies.
 These are included in three parliamentary constituencies, i.e., Kasaragod, Kannur, and Vatakara.

 The district is further divided into 132 villages which together form 5 subdistricts.